caffeine93/nightfirespy/README.md

 singleplay and multiplayer mode.
 The multiplayer mode allows the player to create a gameserver with preferred settings (map, CTF/DM mode, max players, password) which is displayed in the server list of other players who can in turn join it.
-This in-game server creation would later be augment with community-developed dedicated server options with more advanced server configurations such as map rotations, IP ban and even an anti-cheat system.
+This in-game server creation would later be augmented with community-developed dedicated server options with more advanced server configurations such as map rotations, IP ban and even an anti-cheat system.

 When the players choose the multiplayer mode, the server list provides them with a choice of